UltraEngine/Documentation/CPP/Introduction.md

 When you run Ultra App Kit the program interface will look like this:
 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_interface.png' width='500px'/>

+The program is separated into three main panels that can be shown by selecting the tabs at the top of the window.

-The **Projects** tab contains a list of recent projects and allows you to create new projects or add existing ones.
+The **Projects** panel contains a list of recent projects and allows you to create new projects or add existing ones.

-The **Learn** tab contains links to documentation and other online resources including video tutorials and the technical assistance forum.
+The **Learn** panel contains links to documentation and other online resources including video tutorials and the technical assistance forum.

-The **Community** tab contains links to community features, including forums, blogs, and the Ultra Engine Marketplace.
+The **Community** panel contains links to community features, including forums, blogs, and the Ultra Engine Marketplace.

 ## Getting Started ##